-You can request a copy of the personal information that we hold about you under the Data Protection Act 1998.
+You have a right to ask us to confirm whether we are processing information about you, and to request access to this information (‘right of access’).
 If you would like to do so, please send a description of the information you would like as well as approved proof of identity to the Team at The Power of Nutrition, 30 Bedford Street, London, WC2E 9ED.

 How to change the way we contact you

 We always want you to be happy with the communication you receive from us.
-If you want to change how you hear from us, or update your details, simply get in touch with our Team.
-You can call them on 0203 1413 905 or email firstname.lastname@example.org (Monday to Friday, 8am-5pm).
+If you want to change how you hear from us, to opt-out of receiving information from us or update your details, simply get in touch with our Team.
+You can call them on 0203 1413 905 or email email@example.com (Monday to Friday, 8am-5pm).

 Information about cookies

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 Cookies we use

 Analytical/performance cookies allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
 Functionality cookies are used to recognise you when you return to our website.
 This enables us to personalise our content for you.